Lake Annone

-Lago di Annone (also called Lago di Oggiono) is a lake in the Province of Lecco, Lombardy, Italy.
+Lake Annone (Lago di Annone), also called Lake Oggiono (Lago di Oggiono), is a lake in the Province of Lecco, Lombardy, Italy.
 It borders the municipalities of Annone di Brianza, Suello, Civate, Galbiate and Oggiono.

 Description

 The two peninsulas of Isella and Annone divide the lake into two parts (basins), connected by a narrow channel just a few meters wide.
 On the lake of Annone there are the municipalities of Annone di Brianza, Suello, Civate, Galbiate and Oggiono.

 The East Basin tributaries are the following streams: